Apply for a pavement licence

 Members of the public and others listed above can contact us to make representations.
 We must take into account representations received during the public consultation period and consider these when determining the application.

 The applicant is required to affix a notice to the premises, so it is easily visible and legible to the public on the day they submit the application to us.
-They must ensure the notice remains in place for the public consultation period which is the period of seven working days beginning with the day after the day the application is submitted to the licensing authority.
-When counting ‘working days’ public holidays are not included.
+They must ensure the notice remains in place for the public consultation period which is the period of seven days beginning with the day after the day the application is submitted to the licensing authority.
+When counting the seven days, public holidays are not included.
 Evidence of compliance with the site notice requirement must be supplied to us.

 The Site Notice must:

 - state that the application has been made and the date on which it was made

 - state the statutory provisions under which the application is made